Grafton Jacaranda Festival Australia

 The Grafton Jacaranda Festival:

-Each year in the small regional town of Grafton, NSW the beautiful Jacaranda trees unveil a sea of lilac purple.
+Each year The Grafton Jacaranda Festival takes place in the small regional town of Grafton, NSW.
+Streets lined with beautiful Jacaranda trees unveil a sea of lilac purple.
 Hundreds of incredible Jacarandas spring to life in the final weeks of October and early November, enticing visitors from all over to witness the spectacle.
 Making it even more special, the town of Grafton dedicates an entire festival to the natural event – The Grafton Jacaranda Festival.
 Often compared to the Japanese cherry blossom event, we were fortunate enough to experience the natural display last year and would absolutely encourage everyone to venture to the Clarence Valley region and marvel in all of its beauty.

-For those still sceptical on making the voyage to Grafton, let me assure you, this isn’t just a ‘oh yeah, there’s a couple of flowering trees and that’s it’ type of moment.
+For those still skeptical on making the voyage to Grafton, let me assure you, this isn’t just a ‘oh yeah, there’s a couple of flowering trees and that’s it’ type of moment.
 We’re talking ‘street after street, pathway after pathway and parkland after parkland chock-a-block’ type of deal.
 It’s one of those visits that will undoubtedly keep you coming back year after year.
 It’s a trip filled with beautiful memories, all made even more special due to the relatively short time frame that the Jacaranda trees bloom.
+The Jacaranda Festival Grafton is a MUST SEE!

 Due to the annual occurrence, Grafton hosts the Jacaranda Festival in honour of the one-of-a-kind experience, celebrating the sea of purple from the last weekend in October to the first weekend in November.
 We timed our trip perfectly in 2018 to coincide with the festivities.
 Toward the end of the short blooming period, the roads and pathways are carpeted in an incredible lilac blanket.
 Don’t worry if you can’t make the festival dates exactly – we’d recommend arriving a couple of days early to enjoy the display.
 If you can’t make it prior to the Grafton Jacaranda Festival, there’s always time to see it in the days after.
 Whatever you do, just ensure sure you make the trip!
 If you still don’t believe me, take a look at our video below to give you a better look into what we’re talking about.